paul-marechal/paul-marechal.github.io/godot/_posts/2024-11-07-orienting-a-vr-character.md

 var direction := normal_a.cross(normal_b).normalized()
 ```

-Assuming this direction is going to be my new `-Z` or forward vector, we can build a basis from it!
+Assuming this direction is going to be our new `-Z` or forward vector, we can build a [`Basis`](https://docs.godotengine.org/en/stable/classes/class_basis.html) from it!

 ```gdscript
 var z := hmd_basis.x.cross(Vector3.UP)